 Jonathan Cole

-He has a PhD in political theology from CSU, an MA in Islamic theology and Middle Eastern politics from the Australian National University and a BA Hons in Modern Greek language and history from La Trobe University.
-He speaks Greek.
+Jonathan has a PhD in political theology from Charles Sturt University, an MA Specialising in Middle Eastern Studies from the Australian National University and a BA Hons in Modern Greek language and history from La Trobe University.

-Follow Jonathan on Facebook, Twitter or Academia for his latest content.
+Follow Jonathan on X for social commentary and Academia for his research.

 https://www.bloomsbury.com/au/reign-of-god-9780567707475/